MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-forms/authentication.md

 In this tutorial, you add Microsoft authentication to your app using Azure Active Directory.
 Before completing this tutorial, ensure you have [created the project](./index.md) and [enabled offline sync](./offline.md).

+> [!NOTE]
+> Since the iOS app requires keychain access, you will need to set up an iOS provisioning profile.
+A provisioning profile requires
+> either a real iOS device or a paid Apple Developer Account (if using the simulator).
+You can skip this tutorial and move on to
+> adding [offline access to your app](./offline.md) if you cannot use authentication due to this restriction.

 > [!TIP]
 > Although we use Azure Active Directory for authentication, you can use any authentication library you wish with Azure Mobile Apps.

 [!INCLUDE [Register with AAD for the backend](~/mobile-apps/azure-mobile-apps/includes/quickstart/common/register-aad-backend.md)]